Lois Barth ’12

 Why do you give back to SUNY Empire?

 Because it’s never too late to get a great education.
 It’s never too late to follow your dreams and turn a potential “dirty little secret” (as it was in my case) to a dream come true.
 I will always donate to ESC.
 Even a small donation, that you don’t even think twice about, won’t even miss, can make the difference between someone else going to school or not.
 We must invest in institutions that can rebuild this great (albeit deeply wounded) country, and education is still the best investment in town.

 Anything else you would like to share with fellow alumni and students?

-I’m honored to be the opening keynote at the Fall Conference in November 2017, and would LOVE to see you there.
-Every attendee will get a copy of my book, Courage to SPARKLE, and in my introduction I speak about the impact going back to college, especially ESC, had on my life.
-See you there.
+I was honored to be the opening keynote at the Fall Conference in November 2017.
+Every attendee received a copy of my book, Courage to SPARKLE, and in my introduction I speak about the impact going back to college, especially ESC, had on my life.
 It’s never too late to dream.
 It’s never too late to make those dreams happen.
 It’s never too late to get a good education.
 Sparkle NOW!